Real Disciple-MakingBy Dan Vis

 For this week's memo, I've pulled out a bit of my own personal story, of how I got started with memorization, and the impact it has had on my life.
-It's the perfect article given that this month's featured class is our popular Crash Course, and that we'll be opening enrollment in our Breakout Memory Challenge in just a little over one week.
+It's the perfect article given that we'll be opening enrollment in our Breakout Memory Challenge in a few days.
 Get ready!

 Making disciples involves more than just doing evangelism.
 Real disciple-making is connecting people to the real disciple-maker: Jesus Christ.
 At least, that's how I've come to view it after nearly 30 years of full-time ministry.

 Jesus made this point exactly in his parting instructions to the church: "go therefore and make disciples of all the nations" by 1) "baptizing them in the name of the Father and of the Son and of the Holy Spirit" and then 2) "teaching them to observe all things that I have commanded you" (Matthew 28:19-2019 Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: 20 Teaching them to observe all things whatsoever I have commanded you: and, lo, I am with you alway, even unto the end of the world.
 Amen., NKJV).
 It is both calling people to follow Christ, and then helping them grow in their walk with Him, together, that makes up the Great Commission.

 I became a Christian as a young college student, just a couple months into my twenties, after reading a copy of the Desire of Ages that I had stumbled on to in a used book store.
 Through a series of additional providential steps, the Lord soon brought me into his endtime church, and I was baptized.
 That was part one of the Great Commission.